salvatore77788/project-iteration-3-software/README.md

-# SENG 300 Iteration 3
+# SENG 300 Self Checkout Station Final Iteration
+This project was made by Computer Science Undergraduate students from the University of Calgary for the SENG 300 Winter 2022 Introduction to Software Engineering course.

 ## Requirements:
 1. Java 17 JDK